-- In 1933 Hitler said:'In my state the mother is the most important citizen'. - Women were told to be good mothers and rear pure blooded Aryan children. - They had to be the bearers of the Aryan culture and race. - Women who bore racially undesirable children were punished and those who produced racially desirable children were awarded. - To encourage women to produce more children, Honour Crosses were awarded.
-A bronze cross was given for four children, silver for six and gold for eight or more. - All Aryan women who maintained contact with Jews, Poles and Russians were punished.
+- In 1933 Hitler said:'In my state the mother is the most important citizen'. - Women were told to be good mothers and rear pure blooded Aryan children. - They had to be the bearers of the Aryan culture and race. - Women who bore racially undesirable children were punished and those who produced racially desirable children were awarded. - To encourage women to produce more children, Honour Crosses were awarded. - All Aryan women who maintained contact with Jews, Poles and Russians were punished.